pepicrft/ppineraes-old/posts/2014-12-10-boosting-your-mobile-app-with-javascript-and-some-mobile-knowledge.md

 ---
 layout: post
-title: "Boosting your mobile app with Javascript and some mobile knowledge"
+title: 'Boosting your mobile app with Javascript and some mobile knowledge'
-excerpt: "Learn how useful might be giving some steps on mobile (Android/iOS) launching mobile solutions with web knowledge and with the same mobile native experience as any other app"
+excerpt: 'Learn how useful might be giving some steps on mobile (Android/iOS) launching mobile solutions with web knowledge and with the same mobile native experience as any other app'
 modified: 2014-12-19
 tags: [backbone, mobile, angular, webapp, bridge]
 ---